ros-industrial/industrial_training/gh_pages/_source/demo1/Pick-up-box.rst

     roslaunch collision_avoidance_pick_and_place ur5_pick_and_place.launch

-* The robot should go through the pick moves (Approach, pick and retreat) in addition to the moves from the previous exercises.
+* The robot should go through the pick moves (approach, pick and retreat) in addition to the moves from the previous exercises.
 In the terminal you will see something like: